 Yes, you can have both AAMEE and Creative Cloud Packager on the same machine.
 However, you should not have any other Adobe products installed on the machine you are using to create the packages.

 If you select the option from within the Creative Cloud Packager settings to disable updates, the Adobe Application Manager updating application will not be available to the end users.
 In this scenario, you can package updates via Creative Cloud Packager and hence have control over the distribution of updates.
 For details, see Create packages.

-Creative Cloud Packager creates native packages that are designed to work with all industry-standard deployment solutions, including SCCM, ARD, JAMF Casper, Absolute Manage, and LANDesk.
+Creative Cloud Packager creates native packages that are designed to work with all industry-standard deployment solutions, including SCCM, ARD, JAMF Pro, Absolute Manage, and LANDesk.

 Adobe is offering customers a choice when it comes to deploying Creative Cloud.
 You can either deploy centrally across your organization using Creative Cloud Packager, or allow your users to download the software on their own using the Creative Cloud for desktop app.

 When a package created with Creative Cloud Packager is deployed on an end-user computer, all available Visual C++ (VC) runtime versions are installed along with the products specified in the package.
 However, enterprise administrators can select the runtime versions that are installed on the end-user computers when a package is deployed.

 The last version for the Creative Cloud Packager was 220.127.116.11 that was released on 24 July 2018.
 The Creative Cloud Packager is no longer in development and there will be no more updates.